muxailk/muxailk/README.md

 I've been learning to code since I was 13 in 2018.
 I started with trying to implement a complex calculator with Python doing my best but I didn't manage.
 Then my good friend advised me to start learning Frontend development.
 So did I. After some time there was a period when it all seemed to me very boring and uninteresting and suddenly I enjoyed coding with Python.
 I developed several Telegram bots, VK and YouTube parsers and integrated it to one project.
 But then I decided that it wasn't the very thing I'd like to work on.
 So I continued to study Frontend development.
 After I had learned HTML, CSS, Sass, JavaScript, client-server interaction, etc at a good level, I wanted to try myself as a Backend Developer.
 And here the fun begins!
 I really found a passion for Backend!
 Since 2020 I spend at least 3 hours a day developing in this direction.

-* 🌍  I'm based in Ukraine, Kyiv
+* 🌍  I'm based in Russia, Vladimir
 * 🖥️  See my portfolio at [no-link](https://mrkitty.com)
 * ✉️  You can contact me at [mihey0104@gmail.com](mailto:mihey0104@gmail.com)
 * 🚀  I'm currently working on [organizer](http://github.com/muxalik/organizer)